What is Crossfit

 It is extremely undesirable to allow this process to occur, so immediately after an intensive training session (after 5-10 minutes) it is recommended to take a small snack.

 Snacks after training

 It can be any of the following snack options:

 - Low-fat curd cheese;

 - A pair of peanut butter sandwiches.

-It should be remembered that crossfit nutrition does not welcome the use of fast carbohydrates.
+It should be remembered that Crossfit nutrition does not welcome the use of fast carbohydrates.
 Especially, it is extremely undesirable to do this in the evening, as well as if the athlete wants to lose weight.
 Therefore, if the training falls in the evening or at night, a small portion of cottage cheese (not more than 100-200 grams) with the addition of a couple of spoons of honey or half a banana is quite suitable for closing the protein-carbohydrate window.

-After a snack and 1.5-2 hours training, you can fully eat.
+After a snack and 1.5-2 hours of training, you can fully eat.
 A large portion of protein (about 40 grams) and complex carbohydrates (40-50 grams) should be included in the post-workout menu.

 What to eat after training?

 - A portion of pasta made from durum flour with cheese and eggs;